arminmokri/miner-app/app/bin/claymore/Readme!!!.txt

 	"-r 1" closes miner and execute "reboot.bat" file ("reboot.bash" or "reboot.sh" for Linux version) in the miner directory (if exists) if some GPU failed.
 	So you can create "reboot.bat" file and perform some actions, for example, reboot system if you put this line there: "shutdown /r /t 5 /f".

 -minspeed	minimal speed for ETH, in MH/s.
-If miner cannot reach this speed for 5 minutes for any reason, miner will be restarted (or "reboot.bat" will be executed if "-r 1" is set).
+If miner cannot reach this speed for 5 minutes for any reason (you can change this timeout with "-minspeedtime" option), miner will be restarted (or "reboot.bat" will be executed if "-r 1" is set).
 Default value is 0 (feature disabled).
 	You can also specify negative values if you don't want to restart miner due to pool connection issues; for example, "-minspeed -50" will restart miner only if it cannot reach 50Mh/s at good pool connection.

+-minspeedtime	timeout for "-minspeed" option, in minutes.
+Default value is "5".

 -retrydelay	delay, in seconds, between connection attempts.
 Default values is "20".
 Specify "-retrydelay -1" if you don't need reconnection, in this mode miner will exit if connection is lost.